demo.py

 Note

-Retries and retry delay arguments can also be specified for periodic tasks.
+retries and retry_delay can also be specified for periodic tasks.

 For more information, see the following API documentation: